dantonyuk/code-review-grumble/grumbles/CODEFORMAT.md

 Just make sure that your IDE has this option turned on.

 The last (the first) example.
-The rule is the same: keep semantic units on a separate lines, do not mix them.
+The rule is the same: _keep semantic units on a separate lines, do not mix them_.
 Note that semantic unit is not necessarily one method call.
 It also might be two calls in a row (that is why we put "technical" but not "semantical" call of `stream()` method to the very end of the line.
 It's just not so important to get the code.